-The theatre comprises two main volumes aligned on two interlocking rectangles.
+The theatre is first drawn in autumn 2017 on the basis of the first town planning rules received.
+It is composed of two main volumes aligned on two interlocking rectangles.
 The first rectangle (16 × 33 m) is parallel to the slanted western boundary of the land, whereas the second one (22.6 × 33 m) is aligned on the North, South and East building boundaries.

 The main volume is inscribed in the first rectangle, in the perspective of the village.
 It comprises the lobby, a canteen / event room on the first floor, as well as the partially buried area comprising the auditorium, the stage and the decor tower.
 In order to mitigate the visual impact, the main volume is partially buried and covered with a gabled roof, whose apex peaks at 11.5 m above the stage curtain.
 The West slope of this roof drops to a height of 5.5 m above the entrance facade, whereas the East slope drops to a height of 7 m, above the back of the stage.
 These two latter facades face the two green areas of the plot, which are also used as storage areas for the snow sliding off the slanting roofs.

 On the North, East and South sides, the main volume is bordered by lean-tos inscribed in the second rectangle.
 The edges of their sloping roofs, all horizontal, follow the alignment of the façades along the boundaries of the plot, at a height of 2.4 m.
 These lean-tos house the utility premises for the main volume, while constituting a human-scale foreground, whose height is mainly a reflection of the functional requirements.